flaxandteal/flaxandteal-website/content/pages/team.md

 ### Vishak Pillai | Data Engineer

 [Vishak](https://www.linkedin.com/in/vishakhp/) joined our team in 2022 as a experienced mathematician, statistician and data engineer!
 Vishak has a background in statistical modelling and machine learning, and experience with Python and C++.
+He holds a Masters in Mathematics and Statistics from the Indian Institute of Technology.